Backflow Prevention and Cross Connection Control Programs

 The course is presented from a practical viewpoint with a blend of classroom and hands-on training.
 The concepts of a cross connection and the health hazards related to them will be discussed as will the types of backflow, the causes of backflow, how to protect a cross connection, and how to test three types of backflow prevention devices.
 The philosophies and devices of fixture outlet protection and containment protection are presented.
 The different degrees of hazard will be discussed and how they relate to choosing appropriate devices.
 Both large and small devices will be covered.
 You will receive hands-on experience on devices including troubleshooting failing devices based on thorough information presented on how backflow prevention device function.
 For those individuals who wish to become certified as a NEWWA Backflow Prevention Device Inspector/Tester, a written and practical examination is given at the end of the training.
 You must be certified to test a backflow prevention device assembly in all states.

 NEWWA certification is universally accepted.
 However, some states such as Connecticut, Massachusetts, and New York require additional certifications to test backflow prevention devices.
-Before conducting any test of backflow prevention devices, contact your state drinking water program or pluming codes.
+Before conducting any test of backflow prevention devices, contact your state drinking water program representative, and reference local ordinances and plumbing codes.

 Backflow Prevention Device Inspectors/Tester Recertification Training*: